As a charity you are probably under the impression that GDPR does not affect you all that much – you would be surprised!

 You don’t have to worry about marketing to people as long you have gained their permission to do so and are marketing using only the information you have been given permission to hold.

 Some suggest that the current data protection training is enough, however, the training courses are a minimal cost compared to the fines which you will receive if you are deemed to of not taken correct precautions.
+It’s always best to be on the right sid eof the law so understanding data protection and data protection for charities is key.

 It is important you also provided refresher courses regularly to ensure your staff continue to practice GDPR to the best of their ability – the frequency of this is up to you, but you must do what you deem reasonable.
 (Cost Vs Risk Vs Size of Organisation)